defi-wonderland/handbook/sites/wonderland/docs/processes/github/git-environment.md

 ## Git Profile Configuration

-We’re going to mention your anon and personal email in the guide below, but keep in mind that Github creates a [private email](https://github.com/settings/emails) for you that can shield you from unwanted inquires.
+We’re going to mention your anonymous and personal email in the guide below, but keep in mind that GitHub creates a [private email](https://github.com/settings/emails) for you that can shield you from unwanted inquiries.

 ### Create Personal Profile